phdonner/phdonner/README.md

 ---

-## PowerShell and Visual Studio

-PowerShell is a scripting language created by developers at Microsoft, but nowaday maintained by an open source community.
-A quite remarkable change of focus came about when this undertaking shaked off its roots and turned inte a crossplatform language, which is nowadays available for Windows, Apple and Linux operating systems.
-Raspberry OS support was initially experimental, but since some time our installations have been quite stable.
-As an extension to the Visual Studio Code integrated development environment, PowerShell has become a viable tool for users and administrators with cross-platform needs.

----

-## Convert Markdown to HTML with PowerShell

-I would like to collaborate with others willing to contribute in development of PowerShell automation as a way of empowering rural developers.
-We would like to state an example how bottom-up oriented, open source voluntary collaboration can be a smart concept which wins over passivating, profit-based top-down work.
-Here I'll start quite modestly by producing a bilingual tutorial on methods of setting up a low-cost computer environment, which enables rural developers to produce HTML pages.
-This task will be achieved without resorting to commercial services, such as Facebook or WhatsApp.
-Let's see where the project takes us.

----

 ## Multilingual Markdown

 In line with earlier work, the tutorial will be published at least in English and Finnish.
 This is not a unique undertaking, but the aim presents a couple of challenges.
 It is assumed that this problem has already been tackled in the GitHub community.
 After assessing those solutions, an attempt will be made to define a set of good practices to be used in other aspects of the project.
 Perhaps we will be able to reproduce the content in other languages, as well.